jbannick/rust_dds_tms_01/README.md

 It does:

 * Prove that a pure Rust TMS microgrid can be implemented
-* Provide a template for further development
+* Provide a template for such implementation

 TMS includes almost 200 objects.